thomas-darling/gulp-translate/readme.md

 }
 ```

-## Why not just use ids?
+## The problems with fixed ids

 In many solutions, all strings that need to be translated are stored in a separate file, and the templates then reference those strings by id, often using client-side data binding.
 While this approach does work, it has significant drawbacks that make it annoying, inefficient and error prone in larger apps.

+* Using data binding to render every single string can have a significant impact on performance, and if the application is split into multiple bundles to reduce download size,
+  it may not be obvious which string file a given string should be added to, especially if that string is referenced from multiple places.

-* When we need a new string, we have to somehow come up with a new unique string id, preferably consistent with the thousands of existing ids.
+* When we need a new string, we have to somehow come up with a new unique string id, preferably consistent with the naming of the thousands of existing ids.
   We then have to add it to the strings file and reference it from the template, which is less than ideal for rapid prototyping, where templates and strings are subject to change.

 * When we change the layout of the application over time, strings will inevitably move around, and their ids may become misleading as to where the string is actually used.